kal-kyokya/kal-kyokya/README.md

 **kal-kyokya/kal-kyokya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on the GitHub profile.
 -->

-<h2 align="center">Hi 👋</br> I am Jean-Paul De Marie KYOKYA Kalulu from Congo/DRC, residing in Kenya.
-Currently transitioning from Electrical & Electronics Engineering to Software Engineering.
-An Orderly and Industrious Student of The School of Life, Electrical & Electronics Engineer, Football Player (Skillful winger) and soon to be Software Engineer (FULL STACK DEVELOPER).
-I have interest in doing Hard things and solving real-world problems with technology.
-An avid learner exploring information technology advancements and personal development</h2>
+<h2 align="center">Greetings 👋</br>My name is Jean-Paul De Marie KYOKYA Kalulu.</br> I am from Congo/DRCand resides in Nairobi/Kenya.</br> As I pursue a Career in EMBEDDED SYSTEMS/SOFTWARE ENGINEERING, I am currently transitioning from Electrical & Electronics Engineering to Software Engineering.</br></br> I believe in:</br><p><em>"Not the pursuit of Happiness, but rather, The Happiness in the pursuit..."</em></p></h2>

 <h3 align="center">A Passionate Full Stack Developer in Kenya</h3>
 <img align="right" alt="coding" width="400" src="https://i2.wp.com/i.giphy.com/media/26tn33aiTi1jkl6H6/giphy-downsized.gif?w=770&ssl=1">